black-desk/cgtproxy/README.md

 limitations:

 1. Environment variables:
-   - No simple way to configure at the application level.
+   - No simple way to configure at the application level
-   - Some applications ignore environment variables.
+   - Some applications ignore environment variables

 2. Filtering traffic by binary path (like Clash):